Foso/Jetpack-Compose-Playground/docs/material/scaffold.md

 </p>

 Here you can set the part of your layout is on bottom of the screen.
 You can set any Composable, but **BottomAppBar** is already made for this usecase.

+## Tips

+* The bottombar is overlapping the content

+Inside the content lambda you have access to the PaddingValues.
+You can use **calculateBottomPadding()** to get the height of the bottombar and then set an extra padding to your content

 ## See also:
 * [Full Example Code]({{ site.samplefolder }}/material/scaffold/ScaffoldDemo.kt)